thisisfordatamgmt/Group-1/README.md

 ## Query 8

 ### Description:
+Distinct Patients

 <img width="1511" height="570" alt="Screenshot 2026-04-02 at 8 30 18 AM" src="https://github.com/user-attachments/assets/d5b2df4e-d9af-4749-be03-13ebc1013940" />

 ### Justification:
+This query will return back the physician name, and the number of different patients they have seen.
+This query is useful when identifying patients’ preference over a specific physician.
+A physician might have had to deal with many encounters, but they were all between a few patients.
+This would likely lead management to misinterpret the information shown and conclude that a specific physician deals with multiple patients, when in fact they don’t.
+The DISTINCT clause makes sure that only unique instances of the patient’s ID are selected, so management can realize how many different customers each physician treats.
+This information can be found valuable to management when deciding bonuses and promotions for the clinic’s physicians.
+The physician that is most preferred by many different patients and treats the most people are reasonably going to be given a bonus or promotion.
+This will help encourage all the physicians to be on their best behavior when handling issues with the patients, and this in turn will help the clinic’s reviews and name.

 ## Query 9